patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 The images above show a couple of the results.
 While they leave a lot to be desired, I think there are some interesting choices buried in there and I was excited to find that the simple approach taken here actually _worked at all_.
-I half expected that the network would not "see" these Memoji as faces at all.
+I half expected that the network would not "see" these Memoji as faces.
 There are also a bunch of factors working against us here and let me state a few up front:

 ### Caricatures